Violence in Belfast after council votes to change Union flag policy

 However, both Sinn Fein and the SDLP backed a compromise amendment, proposed by the Alliance party, to display the flag on designated days, in line with the current policy at Stormont.

-The Alliance motion was passed by 29 votes to 21.'No surrender'
+The Alliance motion was passed by 29 votes to 21.

 Minutes later, a number of loyalist protesters broke through the rear gates of the grounds of the city hall and tried to force open the doors of the building.